roemvaar/cs_notes/docs/computer_systems/embedded/memory.md

 ![tlb](../../../assets/img/tlb.png)

-Paging has the disadvantage that if you want to group multiple pages together and assign them specific meaning, e.g., the program memory, you would have to do so for each page.
+Paging has the disadvantage that if you want to group multiple pages and assign them specific meaning, e.g., the program memory, you would have to do so for each page.

 All pages have the same size.